k-bosko/k-bosko.github.io/_posts/2020-02-28-How-to-link-Google-Analytics-and-Google-Search-Console.md

 excerpt: "How to enable the Google Search Console data in Google Analytics"
 ---

 In another [post](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-IV) I described how to register your Minimal Mistakes website with Google Analytics and Google Search Console.
 It turns out that I missed one crucial step - linking them together.
-Here's #howto do it.
+Here's a HOWTO do it.
 &nbsp;
 &nbsp;

-First of all, why do you want to link these two products?
-Well, it turns out that you will have lots of insights in dashboards-like format that were not available before.
-Like, for instance, these:
+## Why linking Google Search Console with Google Analytics?
+**Google Search Console** captures queries that people use to find your website in Google.
+In otherwords, the keywords that drive organic traffic to your site.
+It also provides major metrics relevant for SEO:
+- Total Clicks
+- Total impressions
+- Average Click-Trough-Rate (CTR)
+- Average position (in Google Search)

+By linking with Google Analytics, you will have all these data in **Acquisition --> Search Console** tab, which is handy.

+Connecting Google Search Console with Google Analytics also enabled [Analytics Intelligence](https://support.google.com/analytics/answer/7411707?hl=en&ref_topic=7346206) - ML-generated insights in dashboards-like format to better understand trends and user behavior on your site [^ft1]:

 <figure style="width: 400px" class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/posts/Google-Analytics-intelligence.png" alt="Google Analytics Intelligence Example">
 </figure>
 &nbsp;

-Looks cool, right?
+## URL-prefix verification
 At first, I couldn't figure out why I get the message "You haven't verified any sites".
 I thought I did - since I have my Google Search Console running.
 It turned out that when you first registered with Google Search Console, you went through **domain verfication** process.
 But to link it with Google Analytics, you need to go through **URL-prefix verification** process first.
 &nbsp;